 What are your views on the recent security mandate on LBS by the government?

-But once the investment is made by the operator, they can offer a complete portfolio of services which goes beyond security services such as community services which is location enabled services for parent tracking, geo fencing for mobile marketing.
-And they can leverage these services which primarily driven by security mandate by the government of India and the department of Telecom.
+But once the investment is made by the operator, they can offer a complete portfolio of services which goes beyond security services such as community services which is location-enabled services for parent tracking, geo-fencing for mobile marketing.
+And they can leverage these services which are primarily driven by security mandate by the government of India and the Department of Telecom.